deepeyesuk/navien-comms/service-agent/manual.md

 <img width="370" alt="image" src="https://user-images.githubusercontent.com/9049740/199950811-5cc6e1e9-16ab-4a38-a66c-ffec4e236667.png">

-- Dashboard shows your job list summary.
+- Dashboard shows your job summary.
     - Account name
+    - Total number of your jobs
+    - The number of open jobs
+    - The number of closed jobs
+    - Most recent job summary list including customer name, postcode and request date.
+    - Blue tick icon shows jobs completed.
+    - Orange clock icon shows job opening.

-    - Click the ALL / OPEN / CLOSED buttton on the bar to see the list of jobs
+- Click the ALL / OPEN / CLOSED buttton on the bar to see the relevant list of jobs.
     - ALL : List of total jobs submitted
     - OPEN : List of awaiting jobs
     - CLOSED : List of completed jobs

 - If you click any job on the list, the job detail will be shown.

 <img width="370" alt="image" src="https://user-images.githubusercontent.com/9049740/199952678-59a92068-10dc-46e0-b745-57d44b43cb10.png">